 The concept of combining medical professionals with the judiciary system to create a treatment program that could break the continual recovery-relapse loop was revolutionary.
 While drug courts have proven to be very effective, the exponential growth of substance abuse in the U. S. requires additional methods of combat.

-Noelle is currently in recovery after successfully graduating from the drug court system.
+With Noelle Bush on drugs for a lot of her life, the next step was for her to receive professional treatment.
+Noelle is an addict, but she is also currently in recovery after successfully graduating from the drug court system.
 In a recent post, Jeb Bush not only addressed Noelle’s substance problems, but he also identified tactics for dealing with the drug epidemic in this country.
 His versatile strategies included:

 - Preventing drug abuse and addiction before it starts

 - Securing the border to stop the flow of illicit drugs

 - Improving drug abuse treatment and recovery programs.